thoughtram/blog/_posts/2016-09-14-bypassing-providers-in-angular-2.md

 <img src="/images/injector-tree.svg" alt="Injector Tree">

 What we see here is a tree of components, which is usually what an application in Angular 2 is composed of.
 We also see that every component comes with its own injector.
-This is allows us to configure how and what is going to be created when we ask for dependencies, on a component level.
+This allows us to configure how and what is going to be created when we ask for dependencies, on a component level.

 Let's say we have an application where we use a `DataService` to perform actions like fetching data, adding data and deleting data.
 To make this service injectable,  we need to create a provider for it first.